GibbyZai/confluent/README.md

 ## **Table of Contents**
-1. [Prerequisites]
+1. Prerequisites
 2. Lab Overview
-3. Step 1 – Create a Confluent Cloud Account
+3. Create a Confluent Cloud Account
-4. Step 2 – Create Initial Environment and Cluster
+4. Create Initial Environment and Cluster
-5. Step 3 – Create a Topic and Use the UI to Produce/Consume
+5. Create a Topic and Use the UI to Produce/Consume
-6. Step 4 – Set Up Dev and Prod Environments and Clusters
+6. Set Up Dev and Prod Environments and Clusters
-7. Step 5 – Design and Create the Topic Set
+7. Design and Create the Topic Set
-8. Step 6 – Validate Partitions and Replication
+8. Validate Partitions and Replication
-9. Step 7 – Generate API Keys
+9. Generate API Keys
-10. Step 8 – Run a JSON Producer (Orders)
+10. Run a JSON Producer (Orders)
-11. Step 9 – Run Consumers and Observe Consumer Group Behavior
+11. Run Consumers and Observe Consumer Group Behavior
-12. Step 10 – Introduce a Schema Change
+12. Introduce a Schema Change
-13. Step 11 – (Optional) Use the Confluent CLI
+13. (Optional) Use the Confluent CLI

 ## Prerequisites
 - Modern web browser
 - Terminal (bash, zsh, or PowerShell)
 - Python 3.8+ installed